EllisWebb/edu_5100_Webb/README.md

 ## Project Overview

-This project combines three seperate data sets containing predictive socioeconomic variables that were fit using a series of linear regression modles.
+This project combines three separate datasets from the 2016–2017 school year, containing predictive socioeconomic variables that were fit using a series of linear regression models.
+These models were then assessed for accuracy and statistical significance.
+We found a strong level of accuracy across all our models, with the most accurate being the one fit to all predictor variables.
+The less accurate but more practical model was also highly reliable, with both models predicting within ~1.0–1.2 points of students’ ACT scores.

 - **Objective:** Determine what combination of, if any, scoioeconomic varaibles can predict ACT scores for highschool students.